microsoft/BotFramework-WebChat/docs/HOOKS.md

 For `renderActivityStatus` and `renderAvatar`, it could be one of the followings:

 -  `false`: Do not render activity status or avatar.
-This is similar to CSS `visibility: collapse`.
 -  `() => React.Element`: render activity status or avatar by calling this function.
--  `"indent"`: Do not render avatar, but leave space for it.
-This is similar to CSS `visibility: hidden`.

 If `showCallout` is truthy, the activity should render the bubble nub.
 The activity should call [`useStyleOptions`](#usestyleoptions) to get the styling for the bubble nub, including but not limited to: fill and outline color, offset from top/bottom, size.